panda

 italki

-Italki has over 1,000 Chinese tutors available for classes.
+italki has over 1,000 Chinese tutors available for classes.
 The italki platform is secure, so your payments will be safe.
-Because you choose the teacher, they can create a curriculum based on your needs and language goals.
-Teachers set their own prices for classes so there is a wide range of prices to fit all budgets, and most teachers offer a discounted trial lesson to see if they are a good fit for you.
+Because you choose your teacher, they can create a curriculum based on your needs and language goals.
+Teachers set their own prices for classes so there is a wide range of prices to fit all budgets.
+I like that most teachers offer a discounted trial lesson to see if they are a good fit for you.
 If you’re interested, you can learn more in this italki review.

 Preply